 How has the flexibility of Google Docs enhanced student learning?

-What are the advantages to using Google Docs instead of the traditional classroom?
+What are the advantages of using Google Docs instead of the traditional classroom?

 5. Choice Board: